 Networking and Mentorship: Students will meet and work with mentors from Georgia Tech and Slovakia’s tech community.
 This networking can lead to lasting relationships, internships, or mentorships that extend beyond the program.
 Being part of the inaugural Bratislava InVenture Mind also means students will become alumni of the program, paving the way for future cohorts and potentially helping to mentor younger students down the line.

-Overall, students who take part in the InVenture Mind will walk away with a sense of entrepreneurial confidence – knowing that they can identify opportunities, create solutions, and even start their own venture from scratch.
+Overall: students who take part in the InVenture Mind will walk away with a sense of entrepreneurial confidence – knowing that they can identify opportunities, create solutions, and even start their own venture from scratch.
 It’s a transformative experience that can influence their education and career paths for years to come.

-Interested high school students will be able to apply to the InVenture Mind program.
-The application process will involve a simple online form (to be provided soon) where you can describe your invention idea or the problem you want to solve.
+Interested high school students are encouraged to apply to the InVenture Mind program.
 You may apply as an individual or as a team.
-Applicants should be prepared to share why they are passionate about their ideas and what makes their ideas innovative.
+Applicants should be prepared to share why they are passionate about their idea(s) and what makes their idea(s) innovative.

 The Slovak University of Technology in Bratislava (STU), the largest and most significant university of technology in the Slovak Republic, is a modern European educational and research institution.
 It offers university education mainly in technical, technological, technical-economic, technical-information and technical-artistic fields of study.
 Its activities reach back to the rich old tradition of the Mining Academy in Banská Štiavnica, established by the Empress Maria Theresa in 1762.